 Applications of artificial intelligence and machine learning are designed to drive process-based interventions.
 Within the context of emerging collaborative models such as Accountable Care Organizations (ACOs), payers cannot only share actionable data with network healthcare providers, but also offer financial incentives for coordinating care, driving improved health outcomes and quality.

-One of the biggest targets is reducing hospitalizations and readmissions.
-We have opportunities for bettering the care coordination, outreach, discharge planning and education, and the result of success is both tremendous clinical value as well as economic value.
+One of the biggest targets is reducing hospitalizations and read missions.
+We have opportunities for better care coordination, better outreach, better discharge planning and better education, and the result of success is both tremendous clinical value as well as economic value.
 Our predictive models can show a practice that out of the 200 diabetic patients being seen there, two seem particularly at-risk of being hospitalized.
-That allows the physicians to do outreach, conduct more intense interventions for those two patients and be in a better position to lower their risks of hospitalization— while still meeting optimal care measures for diabetes for the other patients who are at lower risk.
+That allows the physicians to do outreach, conduct more intense interventions for those two patients and be in a better position to lower their risks of hospitalization—while still meeting optimal care measures for diabetes for the other patients who are at lower risk.

 Earlier this year, Blue Cross and Blue Shield of Louisiana implemented a machine-learning-based model to make member referrals to the Population Health Care Management division, by identifying members at high risk of hospitalization in the next six months.
 The model has had a very high level of accuracy compared to commercially available models.
 By having this ability to identify at-risk members in advance, case management and disease management nurses and other clinical staff can intervene sooner for health coaching, education and self-care support, which can potentially mitigate the clinical event, save lives and reduce costs.